FLClab/TA-GAN/README.md

 ### Task-Assisted Generative Adversarial Network for Resolution Enhancement and Modality Translation in Fluorescence Microscopy

 This repository contains all code necessited to train and test our super-resolution generation algorithm.
 Sample images and trained weights are included for anyone to test the method.
+The datasets can be downloaded at https://s3.valeria.science/flclab-tagan/index.html.

 Note that most of the code is taken directly from or heavily inspired by https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix.